 Federal Supplemental Educational Opportunity Grant (SEOG)

 Available to eligible undergraduate students with first priority given to Pell Grant recipients with the lowest Expected Family Contribution (EFC) as determined by the FAFSA.
-Although award amounts may range from $100 to $4,000, the typical award for a full-time student is $1,500 and is prorated for enrollment less than full-time.
+Although award amounts may range from $100 to $4,000, the typical award is $1,500.
+Must be enrolled at least half-time (6 credits or more).

 Nebraska Opportunity Grant

 Available to Nebraska residents who have substantial financial need.
 The maximum award amount is based on available funding and current legislative guidelines.
-A typical award for a full-time student is $1,500 and is prorated for enrollment less than full-time.
+A typical award is $1,500.
+Must be enrolled at least half-time.
 This program is funded by the State of Nebraska.